keyles-Py/removeKomments/README.md

 # removeKomments
 A GUI program that removes both single-line and multi-line comments from your code.
-It works well with most popular programming languages, including Python, Java, and C.
+It works with Python, Java, HTML, css and Javascript.